postgrid/book-club/ddia/README.md

 Create a server which logs the time-of-day of each client (sent over in regular intervals).
 Do it over TCP.

+Apaar will provide a relay server which will allow you to register your server with it and receive packets from clients who connect to the relay server.
+This way you won't have to host anything yourself.

 ### Week 27 (July 3 - July 9)

 Read up until "Detecting Faults" on page 280.